 • Review of BBC 'TV' Licensing

-• Hemp Cultivation Policy - policy adopted but used for opium instead of hemp
+• Domestic hemp cultivation - policy adopted but used secretly for opium instead of hemp

 • Environmental Studies to be redefined and included in the National Curriculum

 Voting for direct democracy outside a general election

 It is up to us, the people [not the politicians] to use the power that we have always had, to choose to implement direct democracy as soon as possible.